setiQuest/ML4SETI/README.md

 ### Analysis Ideas

-List of analysis ideas that may be useful:
+List of analysis ideas and concepts that may be useful:

   * "standard" machine-learning feature extraction (see [`ibmseti`](https://github.com/ibm-cds-labs/ibmseti))
   * Watson Visual Recognition
     * train Watson after using some kind of image filtering?
-  * Deep Learning with
+  * Deep Learning
     * on fourier-space representation
     * on raw time-series
   * Wavelet decomposition